jgoggles/snf/src/content/19-05-03-tony-wolters-interview.md

 Me: I'm glad you asked.
-It's a stat that does its best to measure the actual value of a hitter's output, placing a weight on each offensive event (singles, doubles, etc) in accordance to it's relative impact on run scoring while also taking park effects into account, putting everyone on a theoretical even playing field, if you'll pardon the pun.
+It's a stat that does its best to measure the actual value of a hitter's output, placing a weight on each offensive event (singles, doubles, etc) in accordance to it's relative impact on run scoring while also taking park effects into account, putting everyone on a theoretical even playing field, if you'll pardon the wordplay.

 Tony: Pardoned.